hardfire/mekespo/readme.md

 # What?
 Why?
 Waaa
-I wanted to pause spotify running in firefox using my media keys and this is what i have.
-It works and as of now it is just pause and play.
+I wanted to pause spotify (and more...) running in firefox using my media keys and this is what i have.
+It works and as of now it is just ~~pause and play~~.
 Adding the rest is just a piece of cake, but why make a cake you dont want to eat :p .I'll add that soon :D
+Note:
+ * it supports next and previous too
+ * it supports spotify, saavn, gaana and soundcloud
 # Server
 The server is an application that sends over the media key to the plugin via websockets.
 I couldnt figure out an easier way of doing this and believe me this was not easy too.
 (Note:I have never worked with ObjC/ Cocoa / OSX Whatever)